 The following section describes the North Carolina Judicial Branch of Government workforce as compared to the statewide labor force statistics of available workers.
 NCAOC employees are included in the data analysis as well as employees of Indigent Defense Services, Conference of District Attorneys, Sentencing and Policy Advisory Commission, Dispute Resolution Commission, Judicial Standards Commission, Conference of Clerks of Superior Court, Innocence Inquiry Commission, and the Chief Justice's Commission on Professionalism.
 Judicial branch employees fall within the following federal job categories: Officials/Managers, Professionals, Technicians, Protective Services, Administrative Support and Skilled Craft.
-The Judicial branch does not employ individuals in the Service/Maintenance job category.
+The judicial branch does not employ individuals in the Service/Maintenance job category.
 A review of the Judicial Branch Utilization Chart (Figure 1.2) indicates a continued need to work towards goals and objectives that address the underutilization of minorities in the judicial branch workforce.

-Black males are underutilized in the following job categories: Officials/Managers, Administrative Support, and Skilled Craft.
-Black females are underutilized in the following job categories: Professionals and Protective Services.
-Hispanic males are underutilized in the following job categories: Officials/Managers, Professionals, Technicians, Administrative Support and Skilled Craft.
-Hispanic females are underutilized in the following job categories: Officials/Managers, Technicians, Professionals, Administrative Support and Skilled Craft.
+Black males are underutilized in the following job categories: Officials/Managers, Administrative Support, Technicians and Skilled Craft.
+Black females are underutilized in the following job categories: Professionals, Skilled Craft and Protective Services.
+Hispanic males are underutilized in the following job categories: Officials/Managers, Professionals, Protective Services, Technicians, and Skilled Craft.
+Hispanic females are underutilized in the following job categories: Officials/Managers, Professionals, Technicians, Administrative Support and Skilled Craft.
 Asian males are underutilized in the Officials/Managers, Professionals, Technicians, Administrative Support, and Protective Services job categories.
 Asian females are underutilized the following job categories: Officials/Managers, Administrative Support, Technicians, Professionals, Skilled Craft, and Protective Services.
 American Indian males are underutilized in the following job categories: Technicians, Administrative Support, and Skilled Craft.
 American Indian females are underutilized in the following job categories: Officials/Managers, Professionals, Technicians, and Skilled Craft.

-Possible areas for improvement are: Black males in the Technicians (underutilized by 5.9 percent), Administrative Support (underutilized by 5.4 percent), and Skilled Craft (underutilized by 10.8 percent) job categories; Black females in the Professional (underutilized by 1.9 percent) and Protected Services (underutilized by 8.8 percent) job categories; and Hispanic males in the Skilled Craft (underutilized by 15.2 percent) job category.
+Possible areas for improvement are: Black males in the Officials/Managers (underutilized by 1.30 percent), Technicians (underutilized by 5.9 percent), Administrative Support (underutilized by 4.4 percent), and Skilled Craft (underutilized by 10.8 percent) job categories; Hispanic females in the Technicians (underutilized 1.6 percent), and Administrative Support (underutilized 1.6 by percent) job categories; American Indian males (underutilized by 1.4 percent) in the Skilled Craft job category; Asian males (underutilized by 1.7 percent) in the Technicians job category; Black females in the Protected Services (underutilized by 7.87 percent) job category; and Hispanic males in the Officials/Managers (underutilized by 1.9 percent), and Skilled Craft (underutilized by 15.2 percent) job categories.
 It is important to note that 97 percent of the judicial branch permanent full-time positions fall in the Professionals or Administrative Support job categories.
-There are only four (4) judicial branch employees in the Technicians job category and six (6) employees in the Skilled Craft job category.
+There are only three (3) judicial branch employees in the Technicians job category and six (6) employees in the Skilled Craft job category.
 It is difficult to increase utilization in Technicians and Skilled Craft job categories because of the low number of positions within these job categories.